sophierahn/Carbon-Capture-Test-Bed/README.md

 # To-Do: Urgent
 1. Integrate Error Checking
 2. Add image processing data logging in image processing script
+3. Get rid of sleep in image processing and get pipe working

 # To-Do: Nice to have
 1. Add power sensor PID loop or make a more precise calibration curve